 Non-Indicative Name: Out of the six members of the Nanto Roku Seiken (South Dipper Six Sacred Fists), only five of them are martial artists.
 Since Yuria has no fighting skills, there's only five main branches of Nanto Seiken.

 Not Hyperbole: If Kenshiro tells that after he's through with you there will be not one hair left from you, he MEANS it!
-Southern found out about it the hard way.
+Thouzer found out about it the hard way.

-Not Worth Killing: Jagi when he was disfigured by Kenshiro.
-Kenshiro would later regret his decision, as it backfired a lot.
-(Jagi was the one whose conniving caused Shin to decide that Kenshiro didn't deserve Yuria, and Jagi's later modus operandi was to drag Kenshiro's name through the mud.)
+Not Worth Killing: Kenshiro thought this about Jagi when he disfigured him.
+Kenshiro would later regret his decision, as it backfired a lot (Jagi was the one whose conniving caused Shin to decide that Kenshiro didn't deserve Yuria, and Jagi's later raison d'etre was to drag Kenshiro's name through the mud.)